BrainBanana/Cordova-Text-to-Speech-Demo/README.md

     - Android 4.0.3+ (API Level 15+)

 ## Installation
 As a next step you need to install the cordova text-to-speech plugin and the ionic native plugin.
-Run the following commands in your console.
+To do so run the following commands in your console.

 ```sh
 $ ionic cordova plugin add cordova-plugin-tts